MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-flexible-federated-identity-credentials.md

 | `eq` | Used for explicitly matching against a specified claim | &#8226; `“claims[‘sub’] eq ‘repo:contoso/contoso-repo:ref:refs/heads/main’”`  |
 | `and` | Boolean operator for combining expressions against multiple claims | &#8226; `“claims[‘sub’] eq ‘repo:contoso/contoso-repo:ref:refs/heads/main’ and claims[‘job_workflow_ref’] matches ‘foo-org/bar-repo /.github/workflows/*@refs/heads/main’”` |

-### Escape characters

-Single quotes are interpreted as escape characters within the flexible federated identity credential expression language.

-## Issuer URLs, supported claims and operators by by platform
+## Issuer URLs, supported claims and operators by platform

 Depending on the platform you are using, you'll need to implement different issuer URLs, claims, and operators.
 Use the tabs below to select your chosen platform.